bacalfa/ai-financial-advisor/README.md

 - Agent Skills for retrieving financial data
 - Outputs health scores and trend analysis

-For more details on the sill description, see [src/skills/analyzing-financial-statements/SKILL.md](src/skills/analyzing-financial-statements/SKILL.md).
+For more details on the skill description, see [src/skills/analyzing-financial-statements/SKILL.md](src/skills/analyzing-financial-statements/SKILL.md).

 ### Financial Modeling